JustCoderdev/dotfiles/README.md

 - Fix disko using `/dev/disk/by-id/...` instead one `/dev/...` with `ll`
 - Fix keyrings not persisting credentials
 - Fix host files manually to use grub
-- Fix WakeOnLan module to make it persistent across reboots
+- ~~Fix WakeOnLan module to make it persistent across reboots~~
 - Fix move `dotfiles_abs_path` from `confs/settings/USER.nix` to new manifest files

 ### Improve

 - Move all manifest related files to manifest folder
 - Move all hardware manifest files in `nixos/common/hardware/`
-- Improve grub by adding rescue option -> might not work since boot partition is always full
+- Improve grub by adding rescue option
 - Improve neovim by nuking current settings
 - Improve alacritty by resetting keybindings
 - Improve `refresh-displays` command by adding the toggle to mirror or extend display